 If you've specific dates in mind, are going further afield, or there's no budget airline sale, check for the cheapest flights via comparison websites.
 Our top picks are Skyscanner* for ease, TravelSupermarket* breadth and Kayak* gizmos.
-We've seen examples of cheaper flights when going through these sites so always double check a few and compare the prices against going direct.
+But remember to always check a few sites and compare the prices against going direct.

 You used to be able to tool up with niche payment cards to avoid some admin fees.
 Since the OFT announced that airlines must display debit card prices, admin fees are pretty similar however you pay.

 Budget airlines make extra cash by flogging snacks to hungry flyers at sky-high prices.
 A splurge on airline snacks could easily undo the savings on your ticket.

 Baby on board?
 Budget airlines charge as much as £60 per return to take a tot under two on your lap.
 If that's you, it's worth comparing budget airline fees against other carriers to see if they'd be cheaper.
 See Cheap Flights for top pick flight comparisons.

 Some airlines pre-tick an insurance box, automatically adding travel insurance.
 One to be careful of is Ryanair.
 It doesn't automatically include insurance, but you still need to be careful.

 Flight delayed in last six years? £100s in compensation possible

 Whether the flight was last week, or six years ago, EU rules mean if you’re delayed over three hours or your flight is cancelled, you’re often entitled to £190-£480 per person in compensation.